Children, Young People and Families Manager

 They will lead and support practice development in the care and support of children, young people and their families and carers, within contemporary society.

-End-Point Assessment Components for a Children, Young People and Families Manager
+End-Point Assessment Components for the Children, Young People and Families Manager Apprenticeship

 - Situational Judgement Test